ana0/MinimumViableNFT/readme.md

 13. go to opensea and create an account, this will ask you to sign a message with metamask. you should see your NFT in your wallet

+14. if you want to mint further NFTs, transfer these NFTs to other people, there's an example script in `transfer.js`.
+You can run it from a terminal open in this repo with `node transfer.js`